TobTheRock/vscode_cpp_codegen/README.md

 * Updating existing header files is not supported
 * `using` statements are not evaluated
 * `struct`s are not supported
-* Newly created folders are not detected for selection until reloading VS-Code window
 * friend declarations parsed wrongly
 * preprocessor macros after `class` specifier are not working